Lasting Legacy of Jackie Robinson: A Look at the Influence on History

 On April 15, 1997, Jackie Robinson's jersey number, 42, was retired throughout Major League Baseball, the first time any jersey number had been retired throughout one of the four major American sports leagues.

-In 1997, MLB retired Jackie Robinson's uniform number, 42, across all Major League teams, making him the first professional athlete in any sport to receive this honor.
+In 1997, MLB retired Jackie Robinson's uniform number, 42, across all Major League teams, an unprecedented honor for a professional athlete in any sport.

 1997: Interboro Parkway Renamed